Jobs and Talent — 8 min

 Most countries have similar types of legislation in place, with failure to comply resulting in legal consequences and financial penalties.

-You’re responsible for making sure your employees are safe when working on your business premises or on behalf of your company.
-Workplace safety requirements protect all workers from physical or psychological harm and potential hazards.
+You’re responsible for making sure your employees are safe when working on your business premises or for your company.
+Workplace safety regulations protect all workers from physical or psychological harm and potential hazards.

-In the UK, for instance, the Health and Safety at Work Act dictates that employers must provide a safe working environment, assess risks, and provide training and protective equipment to all employees as needed.
+In the UK, for instance, the Health and Safety at Work Act requires employers to provide a safe working environment.
+Employers must also assess risks and provide training and protective equipment to all employees as needed.

 Workplace safety can look vastly different, depending on what industry you’re in.
 For a manufacturing plant, it might focus on machinery and equipment safety, whereas in a remote work setting, it might mainly refer to ergonomics and cybersecurity.